stefantaubert/quora-competition/src/README.md

 3. Create a file `data_root` in the directory `/config`.

 3.1.
-Insert your root path to your data files in the first line of `data_root`
+Insert your root path to your data files in the first line of `data_root` (required)

-		- on windows e.g. `D:/datasets`
+	- on windows e.g. `D:/datasets/quora`
-		- on linux e.g. `/datasets`
+	- on linux e.g. `/datasets/quora`

 3.2.
-Insert path for [stanford-postagger](https://nlp.stanford.edu/software/tagger.shtml#Download) in the second line of `data_root`
+Insert path for [stanford-postagger](https://nlp.stanford.edu/software/tagger.shtml#Download) in the second line of `data_root` (optional)
 	- on windows e.g. `C:/stanford-postagger-full-2017-06-09/stanford-postagger.jar`
 	- on linux e.g. `/code/libs/stanford-postagger-full-2017-06-09/stanford-postagger.jar`

 3.3.
-Insert path for java in the third line of `data_root`:
+Insert path for java in the third line of `data_root` (optional)
 	- on windows e.g. `C:/Program Files/Java/jdk1.8.0_101`
 	- on linux e.g. `/usr/lib/jvm/java-8-openjdk-amd64/bin/java`

 4. Create the folders `/features`, `/submissions`, `/evaluation` and `/evaluation/runs` in your data directory.